Injured While Cycling? We Can Help

 - Pay attention at all times.
 Always look before backing out, making turns, or changing lanes, and never text while driving.

 - Give cyclists space.
 While North Carolina has no specific law for passing a cyclist, most states have a minimum 3-feet passing distance.
 However, three feet is often not enough to pass safely.
 To avoid injury or death please give cyclists as much space as possible.
 Take a deep breath and imagine your child, family member, or loved one on that bike.

 - Respect the bike lane.
 There are a number of roads in Wilmington, NC that have designated bike lanes, such as Kerr Avenue and the Gary Shell Cross-City Trail.
 Since these routes are used by many pedestrians and cyclists, it’s good to be hyper aware when you’re traveling near them.

 - Stay alert in parking lots.
 Many accidents happen in parking lots because drivers are focused on finding a good spot, and because the normal rules of the road don’t always apply.
 Drive slowly and be aware of people walking or riding in the parking lot.

 - Never drive under the influence.
 This goes for drivers and for cyclists.
 The risks simply aren’t worth it.

 - Please take a deep breath and stay calm.
 We all rush around to get where we are going but often it only adds a few seconds to wait until the roadway is clear in the opposite direction to safely pass a cyclist.

 No matter how safe you are, accidents can happen.
 Luckily, there are things you can do to minimize the damage to yourself, your property, and your insurance rates.
-If you need help navigating this unfortunate situation, contact Mulligan Epstein Attorneys today.
+If you need help navigating this unfortunate situation, contact Mulligan Attorneys, today.
 Our personal injury attorneys can help.